 Increased the % of women at board level from 22.2% to 37.5 %

-WB The Creative Jewellery Group will be working to promote diversity and inclusion, devoting especially close attention to the recruitment and education of key personnel and their promotion to important positions.
-In addition to building a pleasant working environment through the ongoing implementation of safety and health improvement activities, WB The Creative Jewellery Group will increase the opportunities for employee's professional development through enhanced on and off the job training and coaching.
+The Weston Beamor Group will be working to promote diversity and inclusion, devoting especially close attention to the recruitment and education of key personnel and their promotion to important positions.
+In addition to building a pleasant working environment through the ongoing implementation of safety and health improvement activities, the Weston Beamor Group will increase the opportunities for employee's professional development through enhanced on and off the job training and coaching.

 We believe that our success should not come at the expense of the environment, so we strive to operate in a way that is mindful of long term environmental sustainability.